 In 1910 he set up a permanent booth there (Haggar’s, Royal Electric Bioscope) before opening, in 1915, a purpose-built cinema, The Kosy Kinema opposite (now the betting shop).
 A plaque commemorating Haggar can be seen on the façade of the market.

 This whole area was vibrant throughout the nineteenth century especially during the duration of the town’s annual April Fair.

-The night club, Judges and Jurys, another of the town’s fine secular buildings, stands in Market Street.
-Built in classical style in 1914 as the new Magistrates’ Court, the date of building is shown in Roman numerals.
+The nightclub, Judges and Jurys, another of the town’s fine secular buildings, stands in Market Street.
+Built-in a classical style in 1914 as the new Magistrates’ Court, the date of the building is shown in Roman numerals.

 The Aberdare Leader was first printed at the Market Buildings, (now called Boot Chambers).

 Turn right into Cardiff Street.
 Head towards the Cenotaph.
 On your right is the former Boot Hotel, once the finest of the town’s inns.
 This was the second hotel of that name (see below).

 The Cenotaph stands at the foot of Victoria Square (Commercial Place until 1887).
 Located on an island the town’s war memorial was designed by F H Morley of Durham.
 Made of Dalbeattie granite it was put up in 1927.
 Resembling Lutyen’s national monument in London it originally memorialised the 800 men of the Aberdare Urban District Council who lost their lives in the First World War.
 No individual names are recorded on it, but there is a Book of Remembrance at the library.
 The cenotaph is not, contrary to general public belief, one of only two such named monuments in Great Britain.